-- InSite pane displays the type, name, and template (including descriptions) of the asset you are working with; allows you to switch between InSite modes ("Preview," "Editing," or "Page Layout"), search for assets, and finish your workflow assignments. - Top bar allows you to open a new instance of the Advanced interface; preview the asset without displaying the InSite interface; toggle the InSite pane on and off; access the FatWire e-docs site; and end your InSite session. - InSite bar denotes the InSite mode you are working in; allows you to obtain the InSite URL of the displayed asset, and view the asset using alternate templates.
+- InSite pane displays the type, name, and template (including descriptions) of the asset you are working with; allows you to switch between InSite modes ("Preview," "Editing," or "Page Layout"), search for assets, and finish your workflow assignments. - Top bar allows you to open a new instance of the Advanced interface; preview the asset without displaying the InSite interface; toggle the InSite pane on and off; access the FatWire e-docs site; and end your InSite session.

-- 4. (Optional) If you would like to see how the asset would look when rendered by a template other than the pre-assigned one, select a template from the "Template" drop-down list in the InSite bar.
-Consult your site developers for information on the templates available to you. - 5.
+- InSite bar denotes the InSite mode you are working in; allows you to obtain the InSite URL of the displayed asset, and view the asset using alternate templates and wrapper pages. - 4.
+(Optional) If you would like to see how the asset would look when rendered by a different template or wrapper page, select a template from the "Template" drop-down list, and/or a wrapper page from the "Wrapper Page" drop-down list in the InSite bar.
+Consult your site developers for information on the templates and wrapper pages available to you. - 5.
 Once you have previewed the asset, you can perform the following tasks: - Edit the asset using the "Editing" mode.
-For instructions, see "Editing Assets in the InSite Interface," on page 86. - If the asset you are previewing is assigned to a page (or is a page): add, remove, replace, and position content on the page using the "Page Layout" mode.
-For instructions, see "Managing Page Content Using the InSite Interface," on page 88. - Find other assets to work on in the InSite interface.
-For instructions, see "Searching for Assets Using the InSite Interface," on page 94. - Finish your workflow assignments.
-For instructions, see "Finishing Your Workflow Assignments Using the InSite Interface," on page 95. - Obtain the InSite URL for the asset.
-For instructions, see "Obtaining the InSite URL for an Asset," on page 97.
+For instructions, see "Editing Assets in the InSite Interface," on page 87. - If the asset you are previewing is assigned to a page (or is a page): add, remove, replace, and position content on the page using the "Page Layout" mode.
+For instructions, see "Managing Page Content Using the InSite Interface," on page 89. - Find other assets to work on in the InSite interface.
+For instructions, see "Searching for Assets Using the InSite Interface," on page 95. - Finish your workflow assignments.
+For instructions, see "Finishing Your Workflow Assignments Using the InSite Interface," on page 96. - Obtain the InSite URL for the asset.
+For instructions, see "Obtaining the InSite URL for an Asset," on page 98.